-The first commercial flights using SAF took off in 2011, and it has since grown to become a key element in making air transport more sustainable.
+The first commercial flights using Sustainable Aviation Fuel (SAF) took off in 2011.
+Since then it has grown to become a key element in making air transport more sustainable.

 SAFs are made using a variety of feedstocks and waste products.